 Description of Multiple Classes of Shares.
-The Trust is authorized to offer shares of the Small Company Fund and Mid Cap Fund in Institutional Shares and Advisor Shares; however, the Small Company Fund is closed to investments by new shareholders other than those invested through qualified retirement plans, educational savings programs or fee-based advisory programs with centralized investment discretion that selected the Fund as an investment option prior to the Fund's closure.
+The Trust is authorized to offer shares of each Fund in Institutional Shares and Advisor Shares; however, the Small Company Fund is closed to investments by new shareholders other than those invested through qualified retirement plans, educational savings programs or fee-based advisory programs with centralized investment discretion that selected the Fund as an investment option prior to the Fund's closure.
 The Small Company Fund reserves the right to permit additional investments on a case-by-case basis as deemed appropriate by and in the sole discretion of the Adviser.
 The different classes provide for variations in distribution expenses and in the minimum initial investment requirements.
 Minimum investment requirements and investor eligibility are described in the Prospectus.
-For more information on distribution expenses, see "Payments to Financial Intermediaries" in this SAI.
+For more information on distribution expenses, see "Payments to Financial Intermediaries" in this SAL.
 The Trust reserves the right to create and issue additional classes of shares.